Easy Storage Solutions From A to Z

 As in: The three-by-five-inch cards and clippings stuffed in the front covers of your cookbooks.

-The fixes: Scan and organize them online.
+Scan and organize them online.
 The most efficient way to store recipes is to “scan them, then organize them with a software system, like eChef recipe software,” says Doland.
 The program, which also lets you save recipes found online, has an easy-to-use search function: Type in “asparagus” and find every one of your recipes that calls for it.
-For a more casual approach, you can “pin” recipes on Pinterest.
+For a more casual approach, you can pin recipes to course-specific boards on Pinterest.

 As in: The power drill that resides between kiddie pool toys and garden gear.

-The fix: Keep tools inside the house.
-“Don’t leave your tools in the garage,” says Norma Vally, author of Kitchen Fix-Ups ($25, amazon.com).
+Keep tools inside the house.
+“Don’t leave your tools in the garage,” says Norma Vally, author of Kitchen Fix-Ups ($10; amazon.com).
 “Moisture can cause rust and damage power tools.
 Plus, if your tools aren’t easily accessible, that gives you one more reason to procrastinate on projects.”
-Vally uses the Bucket Boss 56 ($23, amazon.com), an apron with pockets for tools that fits around a joint-compound bucket.
+Vally uses the Bucket Boss ($25; amazon.com), an apron with pockets for tools that fits around a joint-compound bucket.

 As in: That towering pile of terry in the linen closet.